emacsmirror/punpun-themes/README.md

 ## About

 Yowdy!
-This theme is an experiment.
+This light theme is an experiment.
 While there's plenty of gorgeous-looking dark themes, I've had less luck with light themes, so here's my own take on that.
 There's a strong emphasis on shades of gray, variations in font weight/slant and sometimes a bit of color.